radhika70364/full-stack/EXP_10/README.md

-# 🌐 LibreChat — Enterprise WebSocket Workspace
+# 🌐 ConvoSphere - Online Chat Enterprise Websocket

-LibreChat is a high-performance, professional real-time communication platform built on a modern full-stack architecture.
+ConvoSphere is a high-performance, professional real-time communication platform built on a modern full-stack architecture.
 It leverages **Spring Boot (Java 17)** and **React + Vite** to deliver a seamless, low-latency experience for team collaboration.

 ---